ajberkley/cl-binary-store/README.md

 #### (store-to-sap sap size &rest data)
 #### (restore-from-sap sap size)
- If you have an mmap'ed file or a raw system-area-pointer, you can store to it and restore from it.
+ If you have a raw system-area-pointer on sbcl (or a sap pointer to a mmap'ed file), or a vector from the static-vectors package, you can store to it and restore directly from it.

  For storing to one, you don't need to know the size in advance as we throw a restartable error allow you to allocate more system memory and continue on.
 See tests/cl-binary-store-tests.lisp test-sap-write/read for a silly example of how to use this.
 Nominally you'll be updating mmap regions of files or something.